During the winter months, many of us will snuggle up with our families, sip hot…

 Bad or loose seals can lead to extra warm air entering the house.
 This can further lead to extra condensation and therefore, cold air creating moisture.
-Ultimately, this may lead to excessive buildup of water pool in the air.
+Ultimately, this may lead to excessive buildup of the water pool in the air.

 Although you may find this to be a significant problem, you can consider resealing the outdoor unit.
-This can help to make the things proper in many cases.
+This can help to make things proper in many cases.
 Water leakage may occur, but apart from that, several other worse conditions may occur.
 Therefore you should check for the air leakages to increase the efficiency of the system.
 You can consider reaching out to the experts to solve the problem.

 5. Dirty Air filters